Namibia’s President Hage Geingob dies aged 82

 The announcement did not provide details of the African leader’s diagnosis or prognosis but said he would continue to carry out his presidential duties.

-Geingob’s office announced several days later that he would travel to the United States for medical care and would return to Namibia on February 2.
+Geingob’s office later announced that he would travel to the United States for medical care and would return to Namibia on February 2.

 Geingob, who also served a 12-year stint as prime minister, had a history of health problems that preceded his election as Namibia’s third president in 2014.

-He underwent an aortic operation last year in neighbouring South Africa, and in 2014, he revealed that he had survived prostate cancer.
+In 2013, the anti-apartheid activist-turned-politician underwent brain surgery, and the following year he revealed that he had survived prostate cancer.

+Last year, Geingob announced he had undergone aortic surgery in neighbouring South Africa.

 Namibia, a former German colony that gained independence from South Africa in 1990, is scheduled to hold presidential and parliamentary elections in November.